Configuring Redundancy Parameters

 Specifying the Redundancy Failover Criteria

-By default, PubSub+ appliances release activity to the mate if any configured redundancy interface fails.
+By default, appliance event brokers release activity to the mate if any configured redundancy interface fails.
 You can instead specify that all redundancy interfaces must fail to trigger an activity switch.
 The decision to change the failover criteria should depend on your intended network topology.

-For example, suppose your network had an HA pair of appliances deployed in a demilitarized zone, each with separate north and southbound interfaces assigned as redundancy interfaces (refer to Solace PubSub+ Appliance Deployed in a Demilitarized Zone).
-Since you want the active appliance to trigger an activity switch if either interface (north or southbound) were to fail, you would set the failover criteria to any-fail.
+For example, suppose your network had an HA pair of appliance event brokers deployed in a demilitarized zone, each with separate north and southbound interfaces assigned as redundancy interfaces.
+For more information, see Solace Appliance Event Broker Deployed in a Demilitarized Zone).
+Since you want the active appliance event broker to trigger an activity switch if either interface (north or southbound) were to fail, you would set the failover criteria to any-fail.
 If you had a different topology that demanded the opposite behavior, for example a dual network deployment, you would set the failover criteria to all-fail.

-Solace PubSub+ Appliance in a Dual Network Deployment
+Solace Appliance Event Broker in a Dual Network Deployment

-Using PubSub+ appliances in dual network deployments is a Controlled Availability (CA) feature and should only be used under the supervision of Solace support.
+Using an appliance event broker in dual network deployments is a Controlled Availability (CA) feature and should only be used under the supervision of Solace.

-To specify the failover criteria for an appliance, enter the following commands:
+To specify the failover criteria for an appliance event broker, enter the following commands:

 solace(configure)# redundancy